-Reimbursement to practice sites for study product expenses will be provided by CooperVision at the end of the study, after CORE has reconciled the invoices and the product accountability and dispensing logs.
+Reimbursement to practice sites for study product expenses will be provided by CooperVision after recruitment has been completed and CORE has reconciled the invoices.

 CORE will provide all sites with the study paperwork.
 This will include participant informed consent letters and study data collection forms, product accountability logs and the participant dispensing logs.
 CORE will train site personnel to complete the forms correctly and provide continued support to answer queries on correct form completion.